top of page

 Sep 13, 202511 min read

-9 Yoga and Breathing Practices for Vata: Fall Calm and Balance for Women 40+
+Embracing Fall: Yoga and Breathing Practices for Vata Balance

 If you’ve noticed your skin becoming drier, your sleep a little lighter, or your mind racing with endless thoughts, you may be experiencing fall Vata imbalance symptoms.
 Luckily, there are simple, nourishing ways to bring balance back.
 One of the most effective is combining yoga and breathing practices for Vata.
 When practiced with intention, yoga offers slow, grounding movement to calm the nervous system, while pranayama—breath control practices in yoga—helps regulate energy